microsoft/BotFramework-WebChat/README.md

 ### Strings

 You can alter or add localized strings.
-In [src/Strings.ts](https://github.com/Microsoft/BotFramework-WebChat/blob/master/src/Strings.ts) :
+In `/src/Strings.ts`:

 * Add one or more locales (with associated localized strings) to `localizedStrings`
-* Add logic to map the requested locale to the support locale in `strings`
+* Add logic to map the requested locale to the supported locale in `strings`
-* If you just adding a new locale for an existing set of strings, just update `strings` to return the existing locale's strings
-* ... and please help the community by submitting a [pull request](https://github.com/Microsoft/BotFramework-WebChat/pulls).
+* Please help the community by submitting a [pull request](https://github.com/Microsoft/BotFramework-WebChat/pulls).

 ### Behaviors

-Behavioral customization will require changing the TypeScript files in `/src`
+Behavioral customization will require changing the TypeScript files in `/src`.
+A full description of the architecture of WebChat is beyond the scope of this document, but as a start it's helpful to understand that `Chat` is the top-level React component, and `App` creates a React application consists solely of Chat.

+### Contributing

 If you feel your change might benefit the community, please help the community by submitting a [pull request](https://github.com/Microsoft/BotFramework-WebChat/pulls).